situmtech/situm-capacitor-plugin-wayfinding/README.md

 your/project/path$ npm install && npx cap sync
 ```

-In your project, add the HTMLElement that will hold the Situm Wayfinding Module:
+In your project, add the HTMLElement that will hold the Situm Wayfinding Module (the map div):
 ```html
 <div id="situm-map"></div>
 ```